CISecurity/CCPD-Docs/docs/source/About Dashboard.md

 The installer establishes Java environment variables specifically for use with CIS-CAT Pro Dashboard.
 Therefore, it is recommended that no other application requiring a java runtime environment (jre) exists on the CIS-CAT Pro Dashboard host server.

 The `conf` folder contains the ccpd-config.yml file that contains information to support the CIS-CAT Pro Dashboard operation.
 The installation process limits read/write privileges to only users whose credentials are validated by Microsoft Windows OS security mechanisms, typically System and Administrators.
-Users not a member of the authenticated group do not have privileges to view or write to the file.
-For Linux installations, the ccpd-config.yml will be granted ccpd-config.yml file has 660 privileges (-rw-rw----).
+Users who are not a member of the authenticated group do not have privileges to view or write to the file.
+For Linux installations, the ccpd-config.yml has 660 privileges (-rw-rw----).

 ------------------------------
 ## Compatibility CIS-CAT Pro Dashboard v2.x Versions ##